Privacy Policy

 - Protection against malware and attacks (e.g. firewalls, anti-DDoS)

-We would like to point out that data transfers via email may have technical security vulnerabilities.
+Please note that data transmissions via email may have technical security vulnerabilities.
 Complete protection against access by third parties is not possible.

 13.3 Authorisation and login

-Registration with suchen.expert is done via the email address provided by the user.
+Login to suchen.expert is carried out using the email address provided by the user.

-The user is obliged to keep their access data secret and to report any unauthorised use immediately.
+The user is obliged to keep their login details confidential and to report any unauthorised use immediately.

 We ensure that personal data is kept complete, accurate and up to date.
-Users can update their data themselves at any time or request a correction (Art.
+Users may update their data themselves at any time or request a correction (Art.
 16 GDPR).

 Employees who have access to personal data receive regular training on data protection and information security.

 We carry out regular internal and external IT security audits.
-Security incidents are documented, analysed and reported to the competent supervisory authority within 72 hours (Art.
+Security incidents are documented, analysed and reported to the relevant supervisory authority within 72 hours (Art.
 33 GDPR).
-Affected users are informed if required by law (Art.
+Affected users are informed where required by law (Art.
 34 GDPR).

 13.7 Deletion and storage management

-Personal data is only stored for as long as is necessary for the purposes or as required by law (see § 12).
-After the expiry of the deadlines, it is securely deleted or anonymised.
+Personal data is stored only for as long as is necessary for the purposes or as required by law (see § 12).
+Once the retention periods have expired, it is securely deleted or anonymised.

 Third parties who process personal data on our behalf are selected subject to strict data protection requirements and are contractually bound in accordance with Art.
 28 GDPR.